 An instinctive curse rose to his lips, but this was not real, Snape was not the enemy, he—

 Harry had hesitated a split second too long.

 Pain erupted on the left side of his head, and when he raised his hand to his temple, his fingers came away covered with blood.

 Snape stood glaring at Harry from a few feet away.
 Around them, the class erupted in whispers at the evidence of Harry's injury.
 Pansy laughed, Dean Thomas frowned, and Daphne Greengrass looked like she wanted nothing better but to get Harry immediate first aid.

-"Pathetic, as always, Potter," Snape pronounced, but his eyes remained carefully trained on Harry.
+"Pathetic, as always, Potter," Snape pronounced, but his eyes remained trained on Harry, assessing.
 "Stay after class."

 Head perfectly—carefully—empty of thought, Harry retreated to the back of the room and cast a spell to close the shallow wound.

 By the time the rest of the students left, he still hadn't marshalled up a valid excuse for his lapse during the duel.

 "Your performance in my class has been abysmal since the start of the semester, and today you have reached a new low," Snape hissed, once the door was shut and warded.
 "Explain."

 Harry looked at the papers strewn over Snape's desk.
 He didn't know what, if anything, Snape had glimpsed in his mind; perhaps his Occlumency defences had held, perhaps not.
 Harry wasn't about to start sharing confidences.